casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 ### General music data

 The General music set consisted of two part.
-- The Lakh Midi Dataset dataset, which was collected for by Raffel(2016) for Phd work on Audio-to-midi.
+- The Lakh Midi Dataset dataset, which was collected for by Raffel(2016) for Phd work on Audio-to-midi processing.
 It is made up of 178 579 midi files scraped from publicly available web sources (Raffel, 2019).
 - The Maestro Dataset , contructed by Google AI Magenta.
-It contains 1 202 midi files capturing world class performers classical musical material and performance (Google AI, Magenta 2019b)
+It contains 1 202 midi files capturing performances of classical piano pieces from world class performers  (Google AI, Magenta 2019b)

 ### Style Specific music data

-Style specific dataset.
-530 files combining both polyphonic and monophonic instances.
+The style specific dataset was selected as specific influences for the context specific music application of the AI.
+It consists of 530 files combining both polyphonic and monophonic instances, covering movie, video game and TV themes, as well as a selection of Classical and Jazz pieces.

-**Movie themes:**  A subset of movie themes.
-Themes of a symphonic nature were emphasized (midiworld, 2019a)
+**Movie themes:**  A subset of movie themes with themes of a symphonic nature were emphasized (midiworld, 2019a)

-**Video Game themes:** A subset of Video Game themes (midiworld, 2019b)
+**Video Game themes:** A subset of Video Game theme, with themes of a symphonic nature were emphasized (midiworld, 2019b)

-**TV Themes:** A subset of TV themes (midiworld (2019c)
+**TV Themes:** A subset of TV themes (midiworld, 2019c)

 **Modal Classical:** Classical music from selected composers were also included as part of the style specific dataset.
 This was composers who were in the expressionist, impressionist and nasjonal romantic with inspiration of Scandinavian folk music  paradigms as this was the moderns sounding style that would suit the model context (Persichetti, 1961)